Cook LookupCook Lookup

 Medium-Low3–4 min

-Burner Guide: Medium gives crispy edges without burning the butter.
+Burner Guide: Medium heat gives crispy edges without burning the butter.
 For over-easy, tilt the pan and spoon hot butter over the whites until set.
-Medium-low is more forgiving — slower but less chance of a rubbery bottom or burnt edges.
+Cooking on medium-low is more forgiving.
+It's slower but less chance of a rubbery bottom or burnt edges.
+Olive oil will give you crispier edges while butter will give you more flavor.
+The pro move is to use both.

 Butter or oil.
 Baste whites for over-easy.